 Ways to combine your undergraduate interests:

 Many of the university’s programs are interdisciplinary by nature.
-Here are some of those programs organized by school:
+By school, the university’s interdisciplinary programs include:

 Arts & Sciences

-All of the George Warren Brown School of Social Work’s degree programs are interdisciplinary and focus on the critical thinking skills needed to understand and address the complex social and public health challenges faced by communities large and small.
-For more information on degree programs, please visit:
+All of the Brown School’s degree programs are interdisciplinary and focus on the critical thinking skills needed to understand and address the complex social and public health challenges faced by communities large and small.

 School of Engineering & Applied Science